lowRISC/opentitan/doc/ug/dv_methodology/index.md

 ### Common Verification Components

-In addition to the above library of classes, there are several common plug-and-play verification compoments (a.k.a. universal verification components or UVCs) provided for use in testbenches at `hw/dv/sv` location.
+In addition to the above library of classes, there are several common plug-and-play verification components (a.k.a. universal verification components or UVCs) provided for use in testbenches at `hw/dv/sv` location.
 A few examples of these are as follows:

 *  [Common interfaces]({{< relref "hw/dv/sv/common_ifs" >}})